Volkswagen has recalled more than 60,000 vehicles in its electric lineup due to the Neutral gear position not showing on the instrument panel.

 What Should Audi and VW Drivers Do?

-If you are not sure whether your Volkswagen or Audi vehicle is covered by the vehicle rollaway recall, you may confirm through either of the following methods:
+If you are unsure whether your vehicle is on the Audi and Volkswagen recall list, you can verify this through one of the following methods:

-If you have already received a recall notice, follow the instructions provided to you.
-You will be instructed to schedule a repair service with your local Volkswagen or Audi dealership.
-The manufacturer recommends that you schedule a repair service online through Volkswagen’s Find A Dealer or Audi’s Dealer Search tool.3 Alternatively, you may call the manufacturer’s customer service department and request a repair service appointment.
+If you have already received a notice of recall for your Volkswagen or Audi vehicle, follow the instructions provided.
+Typically, you will be directed to schedule a repair service for your specific vehicle at your local Volkswagen or Audi dealership.
+The manufacturer recommends using Volkswagen’s Find A Dealer or Audi’s Dealer Search tool to book an appointment online.3 Alternatively, you may call the manufacturer’s customer service department and request a repair service appointment.

-If you have a 2021–2023 Volkswagen ID.4, your recall notice may reference two recalls: 97H3 and 919A, both of which pertain to software updates.4 Recall 97JH3 addresses the Volkswagen rollaway risk.
+If you own a 2021–2023 Volkswagen ID.4, your recall notice may reference two recalls: 97H3 and 919A, both related to software updates.4 Recall 97H3 addresses the Volkswagen rollaway risk.

-Volkswagen’s Recall 919A – or NHTSA Campaign Number 24V344000 – addresses additional software issues that affect center displays and instrument panels.
-This population of Volkswagen ID.4 vehicles may also experience a loss of speedometer information or loss of a rearview camera image due to displays that fail to boot or reset randomly.
-If your Volkswagen ID.4 is part of this recall population, you should have received a notice as early as December 2024.5
+Volkswagen’s Recall 919A – also known as NHTSA Campaign Number 24V344000 – addresses additional software issues that affect center displays and instrument panels.
+Affected Volkswagen ID.4 vehicles may experience a loss of speedometer information or rearview camera image due to displays that fail to boot or reset unexpectedly.
+If your Volkswagen ID.4 is part of this recall population, you should have received a notice beginning in December 2024.5

-When Recall Repairs Do Not Work: Consult an Attorney
+When Audi and Volkswagen Recall Repairs Do Not Work: Consult an Attorney

 A manufacturer, through its dealerships, has to ensure that vehicle issues are addressed within a reasonable number of repair attempts.
 What’s considered “reasonable” is determined on a case-by-case basis.
 If your Volkswagen or Audi vehicle issues cannot seem to be resolved within a reasonable number of attempts from your dealership or repair facility, the California Lemon Law may consider your vehicle to be defective.

-Owners of defective vehicles are eligible to recover cash compensation, a replacement vehicle or a lemon law buyback (a refund approximately equal to your vehicle’s purchase price, give or take a mileage-based offset), along with compensation for out-of-pocket expenses for your vehicle issues.
+Owners of defective vehicles are eligible for compensation, a replacement vehicle or a lemon law buyback (a refund approximately equal to your vehicle’s purchase price, give or take a mileage-based offset), along with compensation for out-of-pocket expenses for your vehicle issues.

 If your Volkswagen or Audi vehicle has ongoing issues that your dealership or repair facility cannot seem to resolve, we recommend that you get a free consultation from our lemon law attorneys.
 To sign up, fill out our consultation form below or call us at: 833-208-8181.